 It is reasonable to ask whether these 47 senators and their supporters are so firm in their fear of Iran or so steadfast in their unequivocal and unquestioning support of Israel that they felt it necessary to shatter the centuries old divide between the Presidency and Congress on matters of foreign policy.
 Was there some imminent danger to which the Obama Administration had turned a blind eye which warranted this shameless conduct?

 The answer to all three questions is simply “no”.
 So why would these senators take such an outrageous action that embarrassed the entire nation in the eyes of the world.
 Could it be the “negro problem” to which Frederick Douglass referred?

 Could it be that the fact that President Obama is black suddenly changes the Constitution, rules of decorum and traditions of probity and respect?
 How the unprecedented pledge of the Republican opposition in January 2009 to ensure that President Obama would “fail” as president be explained?
-What other reason can there be for no sanctions being imposed on South Carolina Congressman Joe Wilson when he called President Obama during his speech to Congress?
+What other reason can there be for no sanctions being imposed on South Carolina Congressman Joe Wilson when he called President Obama a liar during his State of the Union speech to Congress?